 In general, spend your time and effort pulling together results-oriented metrics, not vanity metrics.
 Some clients do like to see that their Facebook likes or post reach, or Twitter followers, are going up.
 And those data points take so little time to pull them together that you should be sending them to your clients, no matter what.

 But Facebook likes don’t make a business, so don’t rely on vanity metrics when it comes to impressing your clients.
-Instead, here’s a few other places to draw numbers from:
+Instead, here are a few other places to draw numbers from:

 If you’re using an A/B testing tool, it’ll report the conversion rates for each version of the page to you.
 If you’re not, you can set up goals in Google Analytics for non-commerce related goals, or e-commerce tracking for purchases.